New financial instruments to be tested according to the precautionary principle before they are allowed to be sold as legally enforceable contracts.

 'Complex financial instruments increase systemic risks and jack up leverage in the financial system.
 The International Monetary Fund (IMF) wants regulators to be prepared to identify systemically important financial instruments.
 Yet, even transparency is impossible as long as financial instruments are overly complex.'

-For the full interview of Saule T. Omarova (Professor of Law at the Cornell Law School in New York) and financial policymaker Peter Simon (MEP for SPD), by Suleika Reiners of the World Future Council, please click here!
+For the full interview of Saule T. Omarova (Professor of Law at the Cornell Law School in New York) and financial policymaker Peter Simon (MEP for SPD), by Suleika Reiners, former Policy Officer of World Future Council, please click here!